-Note: Scoring guides and other information can be found at nces.ed.gov/nationsreportcard under NAEP Questions.
-In the sample items below, correct answers to multiple-choice questions are indicated by a •.
+Note: Scoring guides and other information can be found at www.nces.ed.gov/nationsreportcard under NAEP Questions.
+In the sample items below, the correct answer to the multiple-choice question is indicated by a "•" symbol.

 1. Suppose that you are traveling with ONE of the explorers whose route is shown on the map.